phuchoang2603/sis-arxiv-vad-papers/content/papers/Sherlock Towards Multi-scene Video Abnormal Event Extraction and Localization via a Global-local Spatial-sensitive LLM/index.md

 categories:
 - Semi Supervised
 github_link:
-description: Proposes a new task (M-VAE) for structured extraction and localization of abnormal events in videos, introduces Sherlock model with a Global-local Spatial-sensitive MoE module and a Spatial Imbalance Regulator, and demonstrates its effectiveness through extensive experiments.
+summary: Proposes a new task (M-VAE) for structured extraction and localization of abnormal events in videos, introduces Sherlock model with a Global-local Spatial-sensitive MoE module and a Spatial Imbalance Regulator, and demonstrates its effectiveness through extensive experiments.